 Here is a video that shows more.

-The idea of going to a “grief group” sounds scary.
+The idea of going to a “grief group” often sounds scary.
 Guardians obviously want to protect their kiddos, and keep them from hurting MORE.
 When your kid has a cavity, you take him to the dentist.
 If she has a broken leg, you take her to the doctor.
 If they lost a loved one to death, they need to come to the Children’s Grief Center.

 In order to overcome the pitfalls of unresolved childhood bereavement, young people need an age-appropriate venue in which to work out what is happening within themselves and within their families as a result of the death of their loved one.
 Children are magical thinkers and often blame themselves for the death – they say things like, “If only I’d gotten better grades, my dad wouldn’t have had that heart attack.”
 As adults, we can’t talk them out of it – but in a safe and supportive environment with kids their own age, going through the same thing, they can start to face those irrational & destructive beliefs they have created and start to heal.

 Twice per year group participants are given age-appropriate evaluations.
 Younger children are asked to give a word or draw a picture about what CGC means to them.
 Teens & adults are asked to fill out a more comprehensive two-page form.
 These evaluations are consistently positive.
 Some recent comments include:

 - “I felt like no one understood me, and like I was all alone, but now I know there are people who feel like I do.” – 14-year-old girl whose father died

 - “I felt very hopeless and sad before I found CGC.
 I love this place and our group.
 I am very grateful to the Grief Center.” – 37-year old mom whose husband died